-OPG community visitors (CVs) are there to help you if you are living in out-of-home care.
+OPG community visitors (CVs) are there to help you if you are a child or young person in the child protection system across Queensland.
+This includes those in out-of-home care, such as a foster home, the home of a kinship carer, a residential care facility, a youth detention or adult correctional centre, disability service or mental health facility.
 They are independent, which means they are not from any government department or community organisation.
 They make sure that the concerns, views and wishes of children and young people are listened to and seriously considered.

 A CV may use the information you provide them to advocate on your behalf, including passing information on to people who may be able to take action in relation to any concerns you raise.